rwsayaman/TCGA_PanCancer_Immune_Genetics/Code/eQTLs_sQTLs/README.md

     *	Run the Linux bash script “run_split_sqtl.sh”.
 Each GTEx sQTL file is very large.
 This step separates the large GTEx sQTL file into a number of small files.
 The input of this script is a list of file names for GTEx sQTL.
 Each line of this input file is a file name for GTEx sQTL.
 The script generates a number of small files for each original GTEx sQTL file.

-    *	Run the R “script r_extract.txt”.
+    *	Run the R script “r_extract.txt”.
 This script takes 2 input files.
 One is an R object for GWAS suggestively significant variants.
 The other input file is the GTEx sQTL file generated from the previous step.
 The output is an R object of GTEx sQTL for suggestively significant variants.

     ii.
 Concatenate filtered GTEx sQTL files from each tissue corresponding to the GWAS suggestively significant variants